groupoasys/Comparison_non_linear_solvers/README.md

                                   tee = True)
 ```

-In addition, we suggest to save the output results of the multistart in a binary `.pydata` file or similar, as well as to save
+In addition, we suggest saving the output results of the multistart in a binary `.pydata` file or similar, as well as to save
 the objective value and computational times (or any other performance measure) for each of the runs of the multistart.
-Morever, it will be nice to
+Moreover, it will be nice to
 have a summary of the results.
 An example
-of the function which write the results can be seen in the function `write_results_minlp_trigonometric_functions` in the
+of the function which writes the results can be seen in the function `write_results_minlp_trigonometric_functions` in the
  [comparison_utils.py](comparison_utils.py) file.

  Finally, it just remains to run the experiments and get conclusions about which solver is the best for the new optimization problem.